onsa/sort-import/README.md

 ## Configuration

 Import statements are sorted into three categories (angular, application and thirs party) based on the source path.
 Application paths are checked against the `baseUrl` specified in the `tsconfig.json` found at the application root.
-If no base is provided, it defaults to `src/app`.
+If no base is provided, it defaults to `src`.

 In order to format sorted imports properly, a `tslint.json` file at the project root is parsed for the `indent` rule.
 In case of `space` indentation, the default length is 2.
 This can be overridden by a third value in the rule array as described by [TSLint](https://palantir.github.io/tslint/rules/indent/).